htmono/MonoToDo/README.md

 # MonoToDo
-Very simple To-Do in terminal.
+To-Do app in terminal.
 Does not need any additional dependencies.

 [A]dd or [D]elete tasks.
 [L]ist all your tasks.